-Achievers, parents, and sponsors are expected to participate in local, and state, and national conferences.
-Monthly meetings are typically held on the 3rd Saturday of each month (except July and August), at UCF's Downtown campus to facilitate the attendance of all Achievers and their parents.
+Achievers, parents, and sponsors are expected to be actively engaged in our program.
+Monthly meetings are typically held 9:00 a.m. - 11:00 a.m. on the 2nd Saturday of each month (except July and August), at UCF's Downtown campus to facilitate the attendance of all Achievers and their parents.
 Please refer to the calendar year events/meeting calendar.
 Active participation by parents is encouraged because "It takes a village to raise a child."